|

 playwright is justified.
 Female reviewers of his written works are certainly

 affected by his sexy screen appeal and often give skewed reviews.
+Another Molly from the Santa Fe New Mexican attempted a book

 review but instead she seemed too focused on German author Heinrich von Kleist.